alecramsay/pg/docs/index.markdown

 layout: default
 ---

-This site characterizes some major policy tradeoffs inherent in congressional redistricting state by state.[^1]
+This site characterizes policy tradeoffs inherent in congressional redistricting state by state.[^1] In contrast to the *Compare* feature in [Dave's Redistricting](https://davesredistricting.org/) (DRA) &#8212; which compares a given map to maps that optimize for proportionality, competitiveness, opportunity for minority representation, compactness, and county-district splitting &#8212; we compare these five policy-maximizing maps and the official map to a common baseline set of districts to illustrate some major quantifiable policy tradeoffs for congressional redistricting in each state.

 Along the way, we make a series of claims: